esunshin/M7/README.md

 | dense_1 (Dense)         | (None, 200)      | 100200  |
 | dense_2 (Dense)         | (None, 29)       | 5829    |

 Once the model was trained, it is used to generate new stand up routines.
+By default, the generator picks a random sequence from the inspiring set, and uses it to generate the next character of the output text.
+The generator repeats this process, using the last segment of the growing output text as the input of the model.
+The generator can also use user input as the initial input seed.
+Valid calls to the generator:
+`python3 create.py <'seedText'> <outputLength>`
+`python3 create.py <'seedText'>`
+`python3 create.py`

 ===